rickrender/FluxLatentUpscaler/README.md

 All of the outputs in the examples have a film grain effect applied, this helps with adding an analog film vibe, if you don't like it just bypass that node.

 The workflow has been tested with photo-style images and demonstrates Flux's flexibility in latent upscaling compared to earlier diffusion models.
 This imperfect experiment offers a foundation for further refinement and exploration.
 My hope is that you find it to be a useful part of your own workflow.
 No subscriptions, no paywalls and no bullshit.
 I spend days on these projects, this workflow isn't perfect and I'm sure I missed something on this first version.
 This might not work for everyone and I make no claims that it will.
 Latent upscaling is slow and there's no getting around that without faster GPUs.

+You can see A/B comparisons of 8 examples on my website: https://renderartist.com/portfolio/flux-latent-upscaler/

 **JUST AN EXPERIMENT - I DO NOT PROVIDE SUPPORT FOR THIS, I'M JUST SHARING!**